nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 ### 4.3 TV Show Router

+This will handle everything web related that has to do with the tv show resource.

 * Make a new file `tvShowRouter.js`.
 * Import express: `const express = require('express')`.
 * Import the TvShow model class: `const TvShow = require('./TvShow')`.
 (When we import local _modules_ we use the filename sans the extension: `TvShow.js -> require('TvShow')`.
 The relative path to the file is also important.
 Here the file is in the same directory: `./[name of file]`).
 * Create a new instance of an express Router: `const tvShowRouter = express.Router()`.
 * Create a new array to hold our tv shows: `const tvShows = []`.
-We're going to split this out into another file later, but let's play around with it abit first.
+We're going to split this out into another file later, but let's play around with it a bit first.
 * Make a couple of dummy tv shows in the array for now: `const tvShows = [new TvShow(1, 'Mr.Robot', 'Drama'), new TvShow(2, 'Black Mirror', 'Drama')]`
 * Make a route for _fetching all tv shows_: `GET http://localhost:3000/tvshow/`:
 * Remember to _export the router so it's possible to `require()` it from other modules_.